-The fact that the school was an innovative pilot project and may not be understood by all.
+- The Council's emerging and growing antagonism towards the school. - The fact that the school was an innovative pilot project and may not be understood by all.

-The Trust took the decision to continue with this innovative pilot project and opened the school on the 13th September 2013, in temporary premises, a redundant Victorian primary school.
+The Trust took the decision to continue with this innovative pilot project and opened the school on the 1st September 2013, in temporary premises, a redundant Victorian primary school.
 These premises were inadequate for the school's full educational needs, were ten miles from the city and there was low student recruitment.
 The school was intended to be an all-ability comprehensive, however, volumes of misleading information aligned to the loss of the initial potential students skewed intake, with the focus being on cohorts of students with complex needs.
 These factors impacted on budget, especially with enforced and unforeseen additional travel costs for students to and from the city and to outsourced lesson locations.
-The Department acknowledged verbally that it was not the fault of the Trust that the school was located on an inappropriate site with very limited facilities, i.e. no ICT or vocational facilities.
-Despite this acknowledgement the Department insisted that all such costs were a Trust responsibility.
-The Department's attitude concerning the dilapidation issues on their chosen city centre site, and to the additional travel and education costs, did not go unnoticed within governance.